VsevolodUstinov/ai-first-workspace-template/Docs/SalesAndMarketing/Media activities/Cursor Case Activities/Webinars/Webinar/Prompts-and-Examples-Webinar-20min.md

 ### Most impactful scenario (2 min)

-Most impactful: We moved our entire knowledge base into Cursor and I can ask how something works — it searches docs, reads code, explains — “how does the retry policy for Google Ads work?”
+Most impactful: We moved our whole knowledge base into Cursor and I can ask how something works — it searches docs, reads code, explains — “how does the retry policy for Google Ads work?”

-My first one: “Read company/product/vision/ICP and build me a new offer template for a client.”
+My first one: “Read company/product/vision/ICP — and build me a new offer template for a client.”

-* Theoretically I could do this with ChatGPT, but there I don’t control context.
-If the dialog drifted, I can’t recover it.
-If it went well but context ended — it forgets.
-Here the context is saved, used, updated.
+- Theoretically I could do this with ChatGPT, but there I don’t control context.
+If the dialog drifted — I can’t recover it.
+If it went well but the context ended — it forgets.
+Here the context is saved, used, and updated.
-* A new paradigm of working with the computer — like with an assistant that performs tasks
+- A new paradigm of working with the computer — like with an assistant that performs tasks

 ### About hallucinations → cursor rules (1 min)